Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 Freesky Cheetah MT-380

-$3,217 CAD2,880 Wh.
-Second-largest battery in this guide — enough to absorb winter range loss and AWD drain simultaneously.
-At 0°C with AWD engaged, estimated 95–160 km.
+2,880 Wh — enough to absorb winter range loss and AWD drain simultaneously.
+Estimated 95–160 km at 0°C with AWD engaged.
 But battery is not why you buy the Cheetah.
-You buy it because it is a factory tandem — an extended saddle rated for two riders with 400 lb combined payload.
-Integrated Bluetooth speakers.
-Turn signals with brake-activated smart rear light.
-UL2271-certified battery — the safety standard that transit authorities and insurers actually recognise.
+You buy it because it is a factory tandem — an extended saddle rated for two riders, 400 lb combined payload.
+Bluetooth speakers, turn signals, brake-activated smart rear light.
+UL2271-certified battery — the safety standard transit authorities and insurers recognise.
 See it in our moped guide.

 Honest limit: 55 kg — manageable on the road but a genuine obstacle if you need to lift it.
 Cadence sensor.
-200 Nm is lower than the X9 and Warrior Pro (240 Nm each) despite costing more.
+200 Nm is below the Warrior Pro’s 240 Nm despite costing more — here you are paying for the battery and the tandem deck, not torque.
 Moped geometry means this rides like a scooter, not a bicycle.

 Eahora Romeo Pro II